MatulaDesign/chipper/CHIPPER.md

 const chips = useChip('eatChips', { better: 'not' }).get().data; // { better: 'not' };
 ```

 Please be advised that Chipper does not let you change the data shape.
-If you created a chip somewhere earlier in your code, the `set()` method will `console.log` an error if you try to change the data scheme.
+If you created a chip somewhere earlier in your code, the `set()` method will `console.error` an error if you try to change the data scheme.

 ```javascript
 Chipper.queryQueue("user", { uid: "12345", name: "piglet" });